 Finishers T-shirts, Medals and Certificates

-All runners who complete their distance within the time limit will receive a medal.
+All runners who complete their distance within the time limit will receive a medal and finishers t-shirt.

 A small, symbolic award will be presented to the top three finishers in each race (marathon, half marathon and Polar Bear Challenge) in the male and female categories.